Ronald Burkle: Personal life

 In December 2013, Burkle purchased an Olympic gold medal won by Jesse Owens at the 1936 Berlin Games for $1.4 million and owns William Faulkner's Nobel Prize for Literature.

-Burkle owns the Mediterranean-styled mansion overlooking the bluffs of Black's Beach on a nearly six-acre plot in the La Jolla Farms neighborhood of San Diego, California.
+Burkle owns a Mediterranean-styled mansion overlooking the bluffs of Black's Beach on a nearly six-acre plot in the La Jolla Farms neighborhood of San Diego, California.
 It was purchased on February 5, 1999, for $15.3 million and the current tax assessment is $34 million.

 Burkle has worked with Novak Djokovic, world No.1 tennis player at the time, on strategic marketing and charitable initiatives.

-In December 2018, the Serbian Government opened a consulate in Montana and Burkle was named honorary consul of Serbia in the US.
-On account of that, he applied for Serbian citizenship, which Serbian Government accepted and he was formally naturalized on November 25, 2019, making him the third Serbian billionaire after Philip Zepter and Miroslav Mišković, according to Forbes' list.
+In December 2018, the Serbian government opened a consulate in Montana and Burkle was named honorary consul of Serbia in the U.S. On account of that, he applied for Serbian citizenship, which the Serbian government accepted and he was formally naturalized on November 25, 2019, making him the third Serbian billionaire after Philip Zepter and Miroslav Mišković, according to Forbess list.

-On January 6, 2020, Burkle's son Andrew was found dead in his Beverly Hills Home.
+On January 6, 2020, Burkle's son Andrew was found dead in his Beverly Hills home.

-In December 2020, Burkle, a former family friend of Michael Jackson, purchased Jackson's former Neverland Ranch property for $22 million as a "land banking opportunity."
+In December 2020, Burkle, a former family friend of singer-songwriter Michael Jackson, purchased Jackson's former Neverland Ranch property for $22 million as a "land banking opportunity".